-- If not already displayed, turn on the Mesh layer. - Turn on the Attributes layer - Press the Ctrl + A keys to select all features. - Drag and drop the Plane Stress attribute from the Treeview onto the selection and click OK to overwrite the previous mesh used.
+- Press the Ctrl + A keys to select all features. - Drag and drop the Plane Stress attribute from the Stress attribute from the selection and click OK to overwrite the previous mesh used.

-To make this attribute the default for all subsequent geometry, click the right-hand mouse button on the mesh attribute Plane stress in the Treeview and select the Set Default option.
+• To make this attribute the default for all subsequent geometry, click the right-hand mouse button on the mesh attribute Plane stress in the Set Default option.